 2. How to make a hidden folder on my iPhone?

-The iPhone's ability to hide a page of folders is good.
-Simply tap and hold the screen until it jiggles, then tap the dots on the bottom.
-All your pages of folders and apps will have a checkmark at the bottom.
-To hide a page of folders and apps, tap Checkmark > Done.
+The iPhone can hide an entire Home Screen page of folders and apps, but it does not create a truly hidden folder.
+Simply tap and hold the screen until it jiggles, then tap the dots at the bottom.
+Every page will show a checkmark underneath it.
+To hide a page of folders and apps, tap the checkmark > Done.

 As you've learned, creating folders on an iPhone is easy with the tap-and-hold and drag-and-drop gestures.
 I hope you can now organize your apps into categories and structure your iPhone workflow.
 The tips above will help you get the most use out of your iPhone and be prepared to tackle any task the day throws at you.